Take a virtual tour of our Primary class, and find out what makes it such a special place!

 Primary Class: Developing a Love for Learning

-Primary Class: 3 years to 6+ years (for tuition rates, click here) Primary half-day: 9am to 12:00pm (Monday through Friday) Primary full-day: by teacher invitation only
+Primary Class: 3 years to 6+ years (for tuition rates, click here) Primary half-day: 9am to 12:00pm (Monday through Friday) Primary full-day: 9:00am to 3:00pm Monday through Friday (1pm dismissal on Friday) - by teacher invitation only

 The Primary class is truly a gift to your child.
 Designed for children between the ages of 3 to 6 years, it is an opportunity to nurture his individual development within the context of a group setting.
 The result?
 Self-confidence, joy and a lifelong love-for-learning.